 The stoves require simple materials - concrete blocks, cement, clay and pumice for insulation, bricks, and a simple "plancha"-type stovetop which allows for both the heating of pots and pans and the grilling of traditional foods such as tortillas.
 The building procedure is easy enough that both novice volunteers and community members can participate fully in the project.
 The stoves are durable, functional, and relatively inexpensive.
 The design is culturally appropriate, and addresses local needs -

 economic efficiency through decreased need for firewood, safety through a contained fire source, and health by channeling the smoke outdoors - as well as the global needs of decreased deforestation and environmental awareness.
-The stoves are actually 50% more efficient than an open fire.
-The project is
+The stoves are actually over 50% more efficient than an open fire.
+The

 The Pop Wuj Clinic